VectorMethods

 • Use connector and webhook documentation to plan how media enters the system and how reviewed outputs leave it.

-• Use prompt runs and exports when a workflow needs repeatable structured analysis with operational handoff.
+• Use extraction executions and exports when a workflow needs structured analysis with operational handoff.

-• Use the pricing and contact paths when automation touches governed archives, partner delivery, or multi-team rollout.
+• Use the pricing and contact paths when integration touches governed archives, partner delivery, or multi-team rollout.

 Frequently asked questions